sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2020-03-29-Past-Art-Vol-2.markdown

 I was in an unexpected new depth in a hopeless argument with my heart, bargaining with my memories and promising to change, and working on a bunch of computer vision code.
 I started shooting video as a demo of the code for my collaborators, but got lost in its sort of numbing sparseness.

-I can't really describe the process fo this one -- the source video is some computer-vision glitch that I just kept pushing my thumb into until it looked right.
+I can't really describe the process for this one -- the source video is some computer-vision glitch that I just kept pushing my thumb into until it looked right.
 Then I lost a few days layering and cutting the clips until it was done.

 <a data-fancybox href="https://vimeo.com/401774066" vidid="401774066" class="vimeo-vid">
 </a>

-# webzones
+# Webzones

 ## Perlin Particles (2020.01.19)